ipython/ipython/docs/source/notebook/nbformat.rst

 Introduction
 ============

-Jupyter (née IPython) notebook files are simple JSON documents, containing text, source code, rich media output, and metadata. each segment of the document is stored in a cell.
+Jupyter (né IPython) notebook files are simple JSON documents, containing text, source code, rich media output, and metadata. each segment of the document is stored in a cell.